Naman7240/JavaScript-Code-Streak---Day17/README.md

 Take a bitset arr.
 Set it with num as arr |=num.
 Traverse arr using for loop from i=0 to i<64.
 If arr[i] is 0 then increment count else breaks the loop.
 Return count as result at the end of loop.

+For Example: if num = 64
+Count of number of trailing zeros in Binary representation of a number using Bitset are: 6 because The number 64 in binary is represented as 10000000 so trailing zeroes in it is 6.

 ![image](https://user-images.githubusercontent.com/117966470/213972429-6f62a250-edcb-4cc1-bc9b-a8b232af6c4f.png)